Part III: Okay, really—The Pinky can Affect a Swimmer’s Kick?

 How do I get the most power of out my Freestyle Kick?

 1.)
-Flex and slightly cup your fingers backwards throughout your Freestyle pull (images shown in Part II).
+Flex and slightly cup your fingers backwards throughout your Freestyle pull.

 Abbie Fish